Chronic Leukaemia: CLL & CML Diagnosis and Treatment

 Stem Cell Transplantation: The replacement of the defective bone marrow with the healthy bone marrow of either a donor or of self may be carried out.
 This cannot be done on all patients.
 It is the most tried out therapy for chronic leukaemia patients.

 The outcome is called “prognosis”.

-Before the usage of tyrosine kinase inhibitors, the prognosis was a survival time of 3-5 years after diagnosis.
+Before the usage of tyrosine kinase inhibitors, the prognosis of chronic leukaemia was a survival time of 3-5 years after diagnosis.

-Post-discovery of tyrosine kinase inhibitors, the survival rate became 89% after 5 years.
+Post-discovery of tyrosine kinase inhibitors, the survival rate of chronic leukaemia became 89% after 5 years.

 BloodCancerCure is world’s first such organization working 24*7 on helping blood cancer patients.
 BloodCancerCure works for patients across world by providing the lowest cost for bone marrow transplants, chemotherapy, and Bone marrow test.
 You can contact at +91-8448533753 to talk to our experts at BloodCancerCure for BMT treatment in India.